LonamiWebs/Animake/README.md

 the scene will be restarted.
 To stop the scene earlier, you should `raise StopIteration` (which will restart it).
 You can also set the duration to `None` or `0` to represent infinite.

+If the module defines a `start()` callback, it will be called every time the simulation is restarted, before any call to `callback` occurs.